chaos-mesh/website/versioned_docs/version-2.7.3/simulate-disk-pressure-in-physical-nodes.md

 This document describes how to use Chaosd to simulate disk faults.
 This feature helps you simulate disk read/write load (via [dd](https://man7.org/linux/man-pages/man1/dd.1.html)) or disk fill (via [dd](https://man7.org/linux/man-pages/man1/dd.1.html) or [fallocate](https://man7.org/linux/man-pages/man1/fallocate.1.html)).

-## Create experiments using the command-line mode

-This section describes how to create disk fault experiments using the command-line mode.

 Before creating an experiment, you can run the following command to check the types of disk faults that are supported by Chaosd:

 ```bash